The Prince of Tides: Plot

 Tom has a fateful meeting with his mother and stepfather, bringing up painful memories.
-He reveals that, when he was 13 years old, three escaped convicts invaded his home and raped him, his mother, and his sister.
+He reveals that, when he was 13, three escaped convicts invaded his home and raped him, his mother, and his sister.
 His older brother, Luke, killed two of the aggressors with a shotgun, while his mother stabbed the third with a kitchen knife.
 They buried the bodies beneath the house and never spoke of it again.
-Tom bursts into tears, having now let loose a key piece of Savannah's troubled life.

-Discovering that Tom has been coaching Bernard, Herbert orders Bernard to stop his football pursuits, return to his music lessons, to prepare to leave for Tanglewood, a prestigious music academy.
+Discovering that Tom has been coaching Bernard, Herbert orders Bernard to stop his football pursuits and return to his music lessons to prepare to leave for Tanglewood, a prestigious music academy.

-Tom is invited to a dinner at Lowenstein's home, along with poets and intellectuals.
-Herbert is overtly rude and reveals that Tom's sister is in therapy with his wife.
-Infuriated, Lowenstein voices her suspicions about her husband's affair.
-Tom takes Herbert's "million dollar" violin and threatens to throw it off the high-rise balcony unless he apologizes.
-Tom throws the violin in the air, Herbert nervously apologizes, and Tom catches it before it falls.

 Tom spends a romantic weekend with Lowenstein at her country house.
 Savannah recovers and is released from the hospital.
 This recovery is due to finally learning about things she has repressed from her childhood, most notably the rapes.
 Her first suicide attempt at age 13 was after the rapes and murders of the three convicts.

-Tom then receives a call from his wife, who has finally decided she wants him back.
-He loves both Lowenstein and his wife, and tells Lowenstein he doesn't love his wife more, "just longer.”
-Tom ends his relationship with Lowenstein and reunites with his wife and family, but wishes that two lives could be given to each man and woman.
+Tom then receives a call from his wife, who wants him back.
+He loves both Lowenstein and his wife, and he tells Lowenstein that he doesn't love his wife more, "just longer.”
+Tom ends his relationship with Lowenstein and reunites with his wife and family but wishes that two lives could be given to each man and woman.

-After finally working out the traumatic events in his past with Lowenstein's help, Tom is happy in his renewed life.
-He thinks of her daily as he reaches the top of the bridge on his drive home from work.
-Her name comes to him as a kind of prayer, a blessing.
+After working out the traumatic events in his past with Lowenstein's help, Tom is happy in his renewed life.